bluekvirus/Stage.js/HOWTO.md

 **The Backbone library can implement them all** (Yes, any client side framework).
 (Not 100% for Meteor though, since Meteor combines its server into a full-stack solution.
 You need nodejs in the picture for that and we do have a package called **ajax-box** for just that based on the [express.js](http://expressjs.com/4x/) framework).
 And, if you need more evidence, YUI3 has the exact same concepts in Backbone implemented as its infrastructure.

 In order to accomplish more with lesser code using Backbone, we picked Backbone.Marionette as our pattern library.
 It offers cleanup/boilerplate routines and very neat concepts for building large Javascript front-end projects.
-The resulting framework accomplishes all the big frameworks have promised but with **a thiner and flattener structure**.
+The resulting framework accomplishes all the big frameworks have promised but with **a thiner and flatter structure**.
 We believe scripting languages are always going to be the perfect thin glue layer between mechanisms and policies.
 The Javascript language were picked to glue HTML/CSS and UX but nothing more, it should not be overdosed and attempt to mimic Java.
 In other words, **only the burger is important**:

 <img src="static/resource/default/diagram/Diagram-6.png" alt="HTML is the burger" class="center-block"></img>